certifiedSAMMIE09/Dannys-Diner-Challenge/README.md

 # INTRODUCTION
- Hi, I'm Sammie, I have been learning SQL for a while and I stumbled on Danny's Diner 8 weeks SQL challenge, SO I decided to work on it.
+- Hi, I'm Sammie, I have been learning SQL for a while and I stumbled on Danny's Diner 8 weeks SQL challenge, SO I decided to work on it.
 This project enabled me put to work all that has been learnt overtime.
 # PROBLEM STATEMENT
+Danny wants to use the data to answer a few simple questions about his customers, especially about their visiting patterns, how much money they’ve spent and also which menu items are their favourite.
+Having this deeper connection with his customers will help him deliver a better and more personalised experience for his loyal customers.

+He plans on using these insights to help him decide whether he should expand the existing customer loyalty program - additionally he needs help to generate some basic datasets so his team can easily inspect the data without needing to use SQL.

+Danny has provided you with a sample of his overall customer data due to privacy issues - but he hopes that these examples are enough for you to write fully functioning SQL queries to help him answer his questions!

+Danny has shared with you 3 key datasets for this case study:
+- Sales
+- Menu
+- Members

 # SKILLS DEMONSTRATED
-I used PostgreSQL,putting to use clauses like WHERE, LIMIT, GROUP BY, ORDER BY, JOINS, WINDOWS FUNCTION
+- I used PostgreSQL,putting to use clauses like WHERE, LIMIT, GROUP BY, ORDER BY, JOINS, WINDOWS FUNCTION

 # DATA SOURCING
- For this project I created 3 tables tagged Sales Table,Menu Table,Members Table I created a Schema named dannys_diner,You can Run the below Script to Create this tables too CREATE SCHEMA dannys_diner;
+-  For this project I created 3 tables tagged Sales Table,Menu Table,Members Table
+ I created a Schema named dannys_diner, You can run the below Script to create these tables too:
+ CREATE SCHEMA dannys_diner;
  SET search_path = dannys_diner;